What is inflammation?

 - Your doctor may also include imagining (x-rays) and blood tests for specific signs of inflammation.

 Your treatment plan will depend on several things, including your type of inflammation or disease, your age, the medications you’re taking and your overall health.
-Overall, goals of treatment are to:
+Overall, the goals of treatment are to:

 - Avoid or change activities that aggravate pain